-It's affecting our minds as well as our bodies

-Much has been written about the impact of COVID-19 on mental health.
+It's affecting our minds as well as our bodies Much has been written about the impact of the pandemic on mental health.
 In our study, 76.2% of all respondents claim to have experienced depression and/or anxiety since the pandemic began.
 We sought to understand the role of MSK pain in mental health, and found, not surprisingly, that increases in pain are correlated with increases in mental health issues.
-Those in chronic pain are 1.5x as likely to respond with depression or anxiety to serious life and world events.
-For instance, 31.8% experienced an increase in depression and anxiety since the pandemic began, compared to just 1 in 5 of those who had pain for fewer than three months (19.9%) or those who did not experience pain at all (18.6%).

-Of those who experienced an increase in depression, anxiety, and panic since the pandemic began, they were 3x more likely to have chronic pain (59.9% vs. 24.0%).
+Those in chronic pain are one and a half times as likely to respond with depression or anxiety to serious life and world events.
+For instance, 31.8% experienced an increase in depression and anxiety since the pandemic began, compared to just one in five of those who had pain for fewer than three months (19.9%) or those who did not experience pain at all (18.6%).
+Of those who experienced an increase in depression, anxiety, and panic since the pandemic began, they were three times more likely to have chronic pain.
+(59.9% vs. 24.0%)

-Chronic pain makes people 3x more likely to experience mental health issues

-Among those who have experienced an increase in feelings of depression, hopelessness, sadness, anxiety or panic during the pandemic...
+Chronic pain makes people 3x more likely to experience mental health issues Among those who have experienced an increase in feelings of depression, hopelessness, sadness, anxiety or panic during the pandemic...
+Chronic pain (more than three months):

-Chronic pain (more than three months) 59.9 % New pain (less than three months) 24.0%
+59.9 % New pain (less than three months):

-Base: have experienced an increase in feelings of depression, hopelessness, sadness, anxiety or panic since the pandemic began (March 2020)
+24.0 % Base: have experienced an increase in feelings of depression, hopelessness, sadness, anxiety or panic since the pandemic began (March 2020) Those in chronic pain are one and a half times as likely to respond with depression or anxiety to serious life and world events.

-Pain is largely going untreated

 The majority (39.0%) of people in pain have not sought treatment in the last six months.
 Among those who are treating their pain, almost a third (28.0%) are taking medication, and a small percentage have undergone surgery (3.5%).
-And while physical therapy has been shown to be an effective treatment for MSK pain2, only about 1 in 10 respondents had seen a physical therapist for their condition as of 2020.
+And while physical therapy has been shown to be an effective treatment for MSK pain2, only about one in ten respondents have seen a physical therapist for their condition. untreated pain sufferers said that they haven't pursued treatment because they don't feel safe going into a hospital or clinic right now.

-The pandemic has caused many people to reconsider going into clinics and hospitals for fear of infection, and our research confirms that MSK sufferers are no exception.
-Almost a third (29.1%) of untreated pain sufferers said that

-Over a third of pain sufferers haven't had treatment

-Have you had any of the following treatments for your pain in the last six months?

-I have not had treatment 39.0 %

-Medication 28.0%

-Chiropractic 14.8%

-Physical Therapy 10.5%

-Something else 4.2%

-Surgery 3.5%

-they haven't pursued treatment because they don't feel safe going into a hospital or clinic right now.
 The lack of convenience of many MSK treatments also continues to be an issue: over a quarter (26.3%) of pain sufferers report that they haven't had treatment because they haven't had the time.
-Lack of appointment availability or appointment cancellations only contribute marginally to treatment barriers.
+Lack of appointment availability or appointment cancellations only contributed marginally to treatment barriers.
+Over a third of pain sufferers haven't had treatment Have you had any of the following treatments for your pain in the last six months?
+I have not had treatment: 39.0 % Medication: 28.0 % Chiropractic: 14.8 % Physical Therapy: 10.5 % Something else: 4.2 % Surgery: 3.5 % The pandemic has caused many people to reconsider going into clinics and hospitals for fear of infection, and our research confirms that MSK sufferers are no exception.
+Almost a third (29.1%) of

-Of those who have not treated their pain at all, more than half (57.9%) claim that they haven't pursued treatment because they don't think the pain is bad enough.
+Centers for Disease Control, Guideline for Prescribing Opioids for Chronic Pain - United States, 2016 Of those who have not treated their pain at all, more than half (57.9%) claim that they haven't pursued treatment because they don't think the pain is bad enough.
 MSK conditions, like many medical issues, are best treated early.
 The longer we experience pain, dysfunction, and range of motion limitations, the more our nervous system, movement patterns, and behaviors will change in response, and the worse the condition can get.